 In five controlled U.S. clinical trials the most frequently reported adverse events in patients with AIDS and CMV retinitis are shown in Table 9.
 These figures were calculated without reference to drug relationship or severity.

 Adverse Events Reported in Five Controlled US Clinical Trials

 From the same controlled studies, adverse events categorized by investigator as “severe” are shown in Table 10.
 Although death was specifically attributed to FOSCAVIR in only one case, other complications of FOSCAVIR (i.e., renal impairment, electrolyte abnormalities, and seizures) may have contributed to patient deaths (see WARNINGS).

 |Abnormal Renal Function||14%|

-Incidence 5% or Greater
+Incidence Of 5% Or Greater

 Metabolic and Nutritional: mineral and electrolyte imbalances (see WARNINGS) including hypokalemia, hypocalcemia, hypomagnesemia, hypophosphatemia, hyperphosphatemia

 Respiratory System: coughing, dyspnea

 Urinary: alterations in renal function including increased serum creatinine, decreased creatinine clearance, and abnormal renal function (see WARNINGS)